VerticalRelevance/IncidentFoundations-Blueprint/templates/member_account/custom_action/README.md

 The next time Security Hub performs the check on the SG resource it will find the offending rules have been removed and the finding status will be updated.

-The behavior of sg_remove_rule can be modified by updating the DIRECTION and CIDR environment variables used by the lambda function.
+Note: The behavior of remove0rules can be modified by updating the DIRECTION and CIDR environment variables used by the lambda function.
 This can be done by adding these to the lambda resource definition in main.tf.
 Valid values for DIRECTION are
 - ingress
 - egress